kaiachain/kaia-dapp-mono/learn/Beyond the Ledger Exploring THE MAGIC OF WEB3 ORACLES IN Kaia Blockchain.md

 You can also reference Kaia docs for more info: [Kaia Docs](https://docs.kaia.io/build/tools/oracles/)

-For a list of Oracle Providers supporting Kaia and their integration in smart contracts on Kaia, visit the Kaia Oracle Toolkit repository: [Kaia Oracle Toolkit](https://github.com/PaulElisha/Kaia-Oracle-Toolkit) ggg
+For a list of Oracle Providers supporting Kaia and their integration in smart contracts on Kaia, visit the Kaia Oracle Toolkit repository: [Kaia Oracle Toolkit](https://github.com/PaulElisha/Kaia-Oracle-Toolki